tomkimpson/GW_Bursts/README.md

 This code calculates the waveforms and SNRs of gravitational burst radiation from a pulsar orbiting a massive BH.
 We use a [numerical kludge method](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.75.024005) where the relativistic spin-orbital dynamics are specified by the Mathsisson Papetrou Dixon formulation (see the [SpinCurvature git repo](https://github.com/tomkimpson/SpinCurvatureDynamics)).

 The orbital motion is calculated by solving a set of coupled ODEs numerically and then the waveforms can be calculated.
-With the wavefroms constructed we can then also determine the Signal to Noise ratio, using the noise models as described in [Robson 2018](https://arxiv.org/abs/1803.01944).
+With the waveforms constructed we can then also determine the SNR, using the noise models as described in [Robson 2018](https://arxiv.org/abs/1803.01944).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.